 We are excited to align with the United Nations Sustainable Development Goals (SDG).
-The SDG are a call for action by ALL countries (poor, rich and middle income) to promote prosperity, while protecting the planet.
+The SDG is a call for action by ALL countries (poor, rich, and middle income) to promote prosperity while protecting the planet.

 The idea of Conscious Capitalism has been around for about 20 years.
 The foundational book, published in 2013, that captures the core ideas and spirit is Conscious Capitalism: Liberating the Heroic Spirit of Business, by John Mackey (cofounder of Whole Foods Market) and Raj Sisodia (thought leader in Trustworthy Business Behavior).

 I live in Buffalo, NY – the home of the Chicken Wing and Beef on Weck.
 I have been on this planet for a long time (note: not mentioning age) and have been conditioned to be a carnivore.
 It’s currently who I am, and I am ok with that.

 Candles are a beautiful and quick way to enhance and support your meditative routine.
 Utilizing them during prayer and mediation is a widely historic practice among many cultures and beliefs.
 There are many variations of candles you can choose from, depending on your preferences and objectives.
 Most of the candles fall into two main categories, spiritual and Meditation Candles.